Fast Track to MPS - Ten steps to mastery

 Over time the MPS team has created a large collection of screen-casts covering many aspects of MPS use and language design.
 You may check them out all nicely sorted at the MPS screen-cast page or directly at the MPS channel of JetBrains TV.

-The MPS team offers hands-on trainings.
+The MPS team offers hands-on commercial trainings.
 Check out the details:

 The MPS documentation page will give you all the remaining pointers to case studies, tutorials, FAQs and other pieces of MPS documentation.

 MPS comes with several sample projects that you may play with to get a better grasp of language development.
 I recommend you tried them out, perhaps in the order as they are listed below.
 Find out what they do and how they are implemented.
 They may teach you important lessons.
 Don't worry if you sometimes cannot figure out how a particular feature has been implemented.
 Most likely you will find an answer in one of the following exercises and then you can revisit the sample and the thing will just click instantly.